 Best credit card to build credit

 For cardholders attempting to establish a credit history or boost a dwindling credit score, the Secured Mastercard® from Capital One is our top choice.
 There are many reasons it's great for building credit: It doesn't charge an annual fee, the security deposit is fairly low and you get the chance to increase your credit line in just six months.
 Plus, it includes solid benefits for an entry-level card.

 - Low security deposit required.
 You can open an account with just $49-$200 (depending on your credit score).

 - No fees to upkeep it.
 Once you put down your deposit, you don't have to worry about paying an annual fee, making the Secured Mastercard® from Capital One a keeper for the long run.

 - Automatic account reviews.
 Capital One will review your payment history within six months, and upgrade you to a higher credit line if you've made payments on time, potentially boosting your credit score.

 - Use CreditWise to monitor your score.
 Capital One's CreditWise service is a handy tool to track your progress with your credit score and monitor your credit report.

 - Other card benefits.
-It offers good benefits for an entry-level card, including extended warranty, car rental insurance and no foreign transaction fees.
+It offers good benefits for an entry-level card, including extended warranty, and car rental insurance